 The EDU build we released in 2020 provides remarkable flexibility for courses in environmental monitoring.
 However an instructor still needs to invest about five days ordering parts, testing components, and preparing kits for a 15-20 seat course being run remotely. (only 1/2 that is needed for in-person courses where the students pin & test the parts themselves).
 While that’s not unusual for university-level lab based subjects it is something of a stretch for high school teachers.
 And thanks to COVID chip shortages, modules that were only 99¢ at the beginning of this project could now set you back $5 each.
 So with all that in mind, we’ve continued development of a ‘lite’ version of our logger with the lowest possible prep time.
 That new baby is now ready for release with data download & control managed through the IDE’s serial monitor window.

 With just three core components as our starting point, the only hardware option was to remove the SD card.
 Groundwork for this change was already in place with our use of an EEprom to buffer data so that high-drain SD saves only occurred once per day.
 Getting rid of power hungry cards also opened up the possibility of running the entire unit from the coin cell on the RTC module.
 But a power budget that small will necessarily add complexity to the base code, which must minimize run-time even though EEproms are notoriously slow devices.
 And most garden-variety memory chips have a lower limit of 2.7v – so a nominal 3v CR2032 can only be allowed to fall about 250mv under load before we run into trouble.
 That voltage drop increases over time because the internal resistance of a coin cell is only 10 ohms when new, but approaches 100 ohms by end of life.
-In addition, it’s not unusual to see a 50mv delta at the battery terminals for every 5°C change in ambient.

-But if theres one thing I’ve learned on this project it’s that datasheets only tell you so much about system behavior in the real world – especially with stuff constructed from cheap modules carrying half a dozen unspecified bits.
+In addition, it’s not unusual to see a 50mv delta at the battery terminals for every 5°C change in ambient so a standard lithium coin cell will not power the logger below 0°C. But if theres one thing I’ve learned on this project it’s that datasheets only tell you so much about system behavior in the real world – especially with stuff constructed from cheap modules carrying half a dozen unspecified bits.
 So let’s just build one and see how it goes…

 Modifying the RTC module:

-Cutting the VCC leg depowers most of the logic inside the DS3231.
-However the chip will still consume an average of 3µA through VBat to keep the oscillator, temperature compensation & comparator logic working.
-RTC current can spike as high as 650µA every 64 seconds when new temperature readings occur.
-Bridging VCC to Vbat also means a 3.3v UART will push some sub-milliamp reverse currents through an older cell.
-But I’ve yet to have a single problem (or even any detectable warming) after many days with loggers connected during development.
-Despite dire manufacturer warnings that reverse currents beyond 1µA will heat manganese-dioxide/lithium cells until they explode, the ones I’ve used so far survive the abuse without issue.
 I’ve no doubt the UART connected time is shortening the batteries lifespan slightly, in fact Panasonic specifies: “the total charging amount of the battery during it’s usage period must be kept within 3% of the nominal capacity of the battery”, so it’s a good idea to remove the battery if you are spending an extended time with the units connected to the serial line to keep the total reverse current time to a minimum.
 But given our tight operational margin I don’t think we can afford to lose two hundred millivolts over a Schottky protection diode.
 A typical solution would address this by ORing the two supplies with an ideal diode circuit but that’s not a option here as ideals usually waste some 10-20 µA.
 On a practical level it’s easier to just to pop in a fresh battery before every long deployment.
 Drift on these DS3231 RTCs is usually a loss of ~4-5 seconds per month, but could be up to twice that for -M variants of the chip.

 Modify the Pro Mini board:

 An 8Mhz Pro Mini continues as the heart of our loggers because the 328p is still the easiest low-power option for projects that aren’t computationally demanding.
 These eBay Pro Mini’s usually sleep below 1µA with the BOD turned off but 17µA with BOD on.
 It’s worth noting there are clones out there with fake Atmel chips that won’t go below 150µA sleep no matter what you do.
 Cheaper boards usually ship with ceramic regulator caps (instead of tantalums) but that just makes them more resilient if you accidentally connect power the wrong way.
 At 8Mhz the ‘official’ lowest safe voltage for the 328p is 2.7v, so that’s where the default BOD is usually set.
 But I sleep with BOD off because I’ve noticed that if the BOD gets triggered by low battery voltage then the processor goes into a high 1mA drain condition and this makes AA’s leak all over the inside of our normal 3-part loggers.
-But you always have the default 2.7v BOD on while the processor is operating so you probably want to stop logging when the rail starts falling below ~2785mv.
-Also keep in mind that there is range on that brownout threshold, from min.
-2.5v to max.
-2.9v.
-So one 328p may be more tolerant to running at low voltages than another.

 Join the two components: